mebels/zenphoto-osm-fotomap/README.md

 &lt;?php printOpenStreetMap(); ?&gt;
 &lt;/div&gt;</code></pre>

 7.)
-OSM Map Popups with title and/or description and/or thumbnail
+OSM Map Popups with/without title and/or description and/or thumbnail
 Use the following linked `zp_openstreetmap.php` file for the `zp_openstreetmap` plugin.
 Replace the original with it.
 This file expand the `zp_openstreetmap` plugin to individually select the display of `title`, `description` and `thumbnail`.